 Romance isn’t dead, it’s just more convenient!
 Valentine’s Day provides the ideal opportunity to declare love to someone special.
-With over 264 million mobile users in Brazil alone (according to Anatel’s data in April 2012), Acision commissioned a quick, fun … Continue reading mass text messaging service
+With over 264 million mobile users in Brazil alone (according to Anatel’s data in April 2012), Acision commissioned a quick, fun … Continue reading messaging as a service

 Over the last 12 months, we have witnessed the momentum build around the GSMA’s Rich Communication Suite of services (RCS), as operators around the world start to roll it out under the consumer brand ‘joyn’.
 Operator-led Rich Messaging and RCS services … Continue reading

 Following news that , the question should be asked what have they done to achieve this?
 Could it be that SK Telecom enabled its subscribers to send joyn messages to contacts that are not signed up to the service or are off network, through SMS interworking, or was it the aggressive marketing activity around the service or other the rich features offered that made the service so attractive?